OpenAPI tool

 Info: This is an optional flag in the OpenAPI to Ballerina command.

-If your OpenAPI specification includes JSON schema properties that are not marked as nullable:true, they may be returned as null in some responses which results in a JSON schema to Ballerina record data binding error.
+If your OpenAPI contract includes JSON schema properties that are not marked as nullable:true, they may be returned as null in some responses which results in a JSON schema to Ballerina record data binding error.
 If you suspect this can happen for any property, it is safe to generate all data types in the generated record with Ballerina nil support by turning this flag on.

 Copy